maksimKorzh/chess-bf/README.md

-# chess-bf
+# libbf

-Chess engine written in brainfuck(under construction)
+Some useful brainfuck algorithms presented in a form of stand-alone programs